sabinemm/recipe-site-ms3/README.md

 ## Features
 ### Notes
-* Admin features will not be available for CI assessment for security reasons.
+* Admin features will not be available publicly for security reasons.
 Admin is able to browse, edit and delete all recipes.
-* I had accidentaly commited MongoDB URI but got that fixed and changed password.
+* I had accidentaly commited MongoDB URI - fixed and changed password.
 * I did not find the need to use more JavaScript for this project, except I would like to implement dynamic input fields but that is a future feature.

 ### Existing features